Frequently Asked Questions

 Q. Will Perelman accept the old MCAT exam?

 A. Yes, both old and new MCAT exams are accepted.
+This is the final year the old exam will be accepted.

 Q. Can I submit my supplemental even if I am awaiting my MCAT score?